KOMUKTHESWARAN1066/Vehicle_Service_Registration/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the @ Ela Solutions License.
 See the LICENSE file for details.# Vehicle_Service_Registration

 # Vehicle_Service_Registration